574n13y/Dev_Ops/Day20.md

 3. **Cloud Computing**: Define cloud computing and list the three main types of cloud services.
+   - **Definition**: Cloud computing is the on-demand delivery of IT resources over the internet.
+Rather than owning physical data centers or servers, organizations can access technology services on an as-needed basis from a cloud provider.

+   - **Three Main Types of Cloud Services**:
+     1. **IaaS (Infrastructure as a Service)**: Provides virtualized computing resources over the internet, like servers and storage.
+     2. **PaaS (Platform as a Service)**: Provides a platform allowing developers to build, deploy, and manage applications without dealing with infrastructure.
+     3. **SaaS (Software as a Service)**: Delivers software applications over the internet, accessible via a web browser.

 4. **DevOps**: Describe DevOps in your own words.
 5. **Tools & Technology**: Install Git.
 Create a new repository and commit a README file.
 6. **Scenario**: You need to check if a server is running.
 What Linux and networking commands would you use?